iPhone → Mac

 Pair with the 4-digit PIN

-Pairing completes in under a second.
-The PIN is single-use and the pairing request expires in 60 seconds, so a code that leaks is worthless moments later.
-The relationship between the iPhone and the Mac is permanent until you revoke it from the host menu bar — no account, email, or password was created at any point.
+Click the Remio Host menu bar icon on the Mac and select Show pairing PIN.
+On the iPhone, scan the QR or type the four digits.
+The PIN is single-use and the request expires in 60 seconds — a code that leaks is worthless moments later.
+The pairing is permanent until you revoke it from the host menu bar; no account, email, or password was ever created.

 04

-The Mac now shows up in the iPhone app as a named device.
+The Mac shows up in the iPhone app as a named device.
 Tap it.
-Remio works out the best route automatically — a direct peer-to-peer connection on the same network (under 5 ms), or an encrypted relay if a direct path is not available.
-The session opens with the Mac’s audio in sync.
+Remio works out the best route automatically — a direct peer-to-peer connection on the same network (under 5 ms), or an encrypted relay if a direct path isn't available.
+The session opens with the Mac's audio in sync.
+Next time, the Mac is one tap away.

 05

-If the Mac lives somewhere nobody sits — a desk at home while you are out, an office after hours — enable unattended access on the host so you can connect without someone clicking accept on the other end.
-Pair it with Wake-on-LAN and a sleeping Mac at home still answers: the iPhone wakes it, then connects, and you are on its desktop a few seconds later.
+If the Mac lives somewhere nobody sits, enable unattended access on the host so you can connect without someone clicking accept.
+Pair it with Wake-on-LAN and a sleeping Mac at home still answers — the iPhone wakes it, then connects.
+On a desktop Mac, also turn on Wake for network access in System Settings → Energy.

-Network & security
+Network

 Works from anywhere, end-to-end encrypted.